Borovi4ok/Web-Elements-Interaction/README.md

 Additionally, the conftest.py file introduces other fixtures like '***urls***' and '***action_chains***' which are centrally defined for project-wide usage.
 The 'urls' fixture provides a dictionary containing the URLs to be used in the tests.
 Each test suite, in its first test function, obtains the 'urls' instance as an argument, using the .get() method to fetch the respective URL from the dictionary for navigating to the appropriate webpage.

-**Summary**: This interaction flow exemplifies efficient setup and sharing of a WebDriver instance, in addition to other important fixtures like 'urls' and 'action_chains', through the use of pytest's setup, teardown, and usefixtures facilities.
+***Summary***: This interaction flow exemplifies efficient setup and sharing of a WebDriver instance, in addition to other important fixtures like 'urls' and 'action_chains', through the use of pytest's setup, teardown, and usefixtures facilities.
 It showcases code reusability and systematic session management through effective use of fixtures and class inheritance.
 Furthermore, it illustrates the integration of utility classes and PageObjects within the test suites, contributing to a flexible and maintainable testing framework.
 The design also highlights the ability to manage web navigation dynamically via the centrally managed 'urls' fixture, further enhancing the maintainability of the tests.

-#### Interaction Flow 2: Test Suites and Page Object Model (POM)
+**Interaction Flow 2: Test Suites and Page Object Model (POM)**
-**Technical Description**: In the test suites, POM classes are initialized with the WebDriver instance from the setup fixture.
+***Technical Description***: In the test suites, POM classes are initialized with the WebDriver instance from the setup fixture.
 This allows the suite to perform actions on the web application by interacting with the web elements encapsulated in the page objects.
 Each test case uses these page objects to simulate user behavior.

-**Summary**: This flow emphasizes the implementation of the Page Object Model, showcasing encapsulation and abstraction techniques for enhancing readability and maintainability of test cases.
+***Summary***: This flow emphasizes the implementation of the Page Object Model, showcasing encapsulation and abstraction techniques for enhancing readability and maintainability of test cases.

-#### Interaction Flow 3: Test Suites, Assertions, and ReusableFunctions
+**Interaction Flow 3: Test Suites, Assertions, and ReusableFunctions**
-**Technical Description**: Each test suite has a test class which inherits properties from the Assertions and ReusableFunctions classes.
+***Technical Description***: Each test suite has a test class which inherits properties from the Assertions and ReusableFunctions classes.
 This enables the test methods to use utility functions and assertion methods provided by these classes by simply calling 'self'.
 The driver from setup is passed to the test class indirectly through inheritance.

-**Summary**: This interaction demonstrates effective use of class inheritance to reduce code duplication and enhance code organization.
+***Summary***: This interaction demonstrates effective use of class inheritance to reduce code duplication and enhance code organization.

-#### Interaction Flow 4: Test Suites and TestData
+**Interaction Flow 4: Test Suites and TestData**
-**Technical Description**: In the classic model, test functions directly initiate data variables by importing the TestData class.
+***Technical Description***: In the classic model, test functions directly initiate data variables by importing the TestData class.
 For POM and data-driven tests, test functions fetch test data from an Excel spreadsheet via a custom get_excel_data function, which retrieves the required data based on the provided row and column names.

-**Summary**: This interaction shows the ability to manage and manipulate test data using both static and dynamic methods, which are essential for a dynamic testing environment.
+***Summary***: This interaction shows the ability to manage and manipulate test data using both static and dynamic methods, which are essential for a dynamic testing environment.

-### Data package:
+### Data package
 The data package serves as a cornerstone for a well-organized Python/Selenium/Pytest-based project, providing the necessary resources and data that enable efficient testing.
 It exemplifies effective use of Python in managing and manipulating data, including image files and Excel spreadsheets, for web interaction testing through Selenium.

 This project module ensures comprehensive and efficient testing of the web interface.
 It also highlights the importance of effective data management and the use of data-driven testing in enhancing the overall reliability and efficiency of test automation.

-#### sampleFile.jpeg:
+***sampleFile.jpeg:***
 This image file is used in upload/download tests, testing file handling capabilities of the web interface.

-#### test_data.py:
+***test_data.py:***
 This Python file contains the TestData class, a highly organized source of test data, for different test suites in the first part of the project (classic model).
 It showcases my ability to create well-structured and reusable data as well as proficiently to handle different data types such as strings, lists, and dictionaries, thereby allowing a wide range of test scenarios.
 These are the key methods:
 + data_text_box is used to test a text-box submit form.
 + data_add_row_table and data_edit_row_table are used to validate operations in web tables such as adding, editing, and deleting rows.